 Solution #2: Uninstall Active Security Programs

-We install security programs to guide security threats, but they can be a hindrance to your game from running properly.
-This includes antivirus programs, Firewall settings, etc.
+We install security programs to guide security threats, but they can be a hindrance to your game from running properly, and sometimes, it could even be the reason why you encounter a “disconnected from server” error on Kronos WoW.
+These security programs include antivirus programs, Firewall settings, etc.

 First, run a full scan to remove viruses or malware infections.
 Then, uninstall or disable your anti-virus.
 After that, check to see if the issue has been resolved.